aaemnnosttv/hexo-site/src/_drafts/2016-10-17-installing-the-wordpress-test-suite-with-composer.md

 One big advantage that this approach offers is that no mirror of the WordPress source code is necessary, if svn is an option in your environment.

-This is essentially the same behavior that the `install-wp-tests.sh` shell script does, which comes with wp-cli.
+This is essentially the same behavior that the `install-wp-tests.sh` shell script does which comes with wp-cli.
 The difference here is that Composer will run it as part of the install when necessary, rather than doing this as as a separate step of the install.

 Another disadvantage about this solution is that svn checkouts are not cached by Composer, so the test suite files will be checked out from the remote on every install.
-It only takes a few seconds to download, but this leaves a bitter taste in my mouth.
+It only takes a few seconds to download, but this still leaves a bitter taste in my mouth.

 ## Red-Green-Refactor